Committee (2nd Day)

 “But if the amount of the payment exceeds the loss suffered by the landlord as a result of the termination of the tenancy, the amount of the excess is a prohibited payment”.

 In other words, the landlord can only recover any loss they incur in permitting a tenant to leave early.
 They cannot double-charge for the same period of time.
-They are only entitled to recover the sum of any rental payments which would not be met by the start of a new tenancy.
+They are entitled to recover only the sum of any rental payments which would not be met by the start of a new tenancy.
 If a replacement tenant is found and there are no void periods, we would expect no early termination charge to be levied to the outgoing tenant.
 This has been reiterated in the consumer guidance for tenants and landlords, and we welcome the constructive comments made by the noble Baroness on our draft guidance.

 However, looking at the amendment, we cannot necessarily expect landlords to know how long would reasonably be required to find a replacement tenant.
 This depends on several factors, including the rental market in the local area.
 Therefore, we expect landlords and tenants to consider on a case-by-case basis the likely void period and any reasonable charge for early termination.
 Again, we do not want to harm tenants by disincentivising landlords agreeing to a reasonable request to end a tenancy early or to a variation of a tenancy.
 That is not what this Bill is seeking to achieve, but there is a real risk of this if the amendments are agreed to.
 On that basis, I hope that the noble Baroness will withdraw her amendment.